Top 5 Things to Do in El Salvador

 El Imposible National Park is a rainforest and the largest national park in El Salvador.
 Many different tours go through the park, so there’s something for anyone who wants to visit, whether you’re looking for an adventure or a more relaxed sightseeing experience.

-I took this Hidden Waterfalls Guided Tour through El Imposible and couldn’t recommend this tour enough.
+I took this Hidden Waterfalls Guided Tour through El Imposible and couldn’t recommend it enough.
 The guides taught us about the different plants and their uses while macheteing through uncharted territory.
 It was truly wild, in the best way.
 We hiked by a few gorgeous waterfalls, were able to cliff jump, slide down some natural waterslides, and even rappelled up a waterfall.
-This is an adventurous excursion and I’d be mindful of the intensity level, but the guides accommodated anyone who wanted a modification.
+This is an adventurous excursion, and I’d be mindful of the intensity level, but the guides accommodate anyone who wants a modification.

 Kate Vernier